elijahkash/libft/README.md

 - See the [LICENSE](./LICENSE) file for license rights and limitations (MIT).

 ## Support
-- Use 'Sponsor' button in github (or contact with me, if you don't have paypal account)
+- If you like my activity, you may say “thank you” to me and support me for any amount!
+Use 'Sponsor' button in github!